AlvinOctaH/PDF-scraper-bot/README.md

 # PDF-scraper-bot
-A Robotic Process Automation (RPA) bot that automatically extracts and filters important data from PDF files using scraping techniques.
-It will then input the filtered data into Excel.
+This repository will discuss the creation and results of a Robotic Process Automation (RPA) Bot that automatically extracts and filters important data from PDF files using scraping techniques.

 ## Build Process
 This Robotic Process Automation (RPA) was created using [Uipath](https://www.uipath.com/) and uses [Adobe Acrobat](https://get.adobe.com/reader/) to open PDF documents.
 Using scraping techniques, the Robotic Process Automation (RPA) will retrieve data and enter it into a predefined Excel (ScrapedInvoiceOutput.xlsx).
 The data to be retrieved from the PDF are **Invoice Number**, **Invoice Date**, **Customer Name**, **Total Amount**, and **Customer ID**.
 The creation of the RPA can be seen in the following image: